 Steps on How to Transfer Chase Ultimate Rewards to Southwest Airlines Rapid Rewards

-Assuming that you already have your Ultimate Rewards Points in either the Chase Sapphire Reserve® Credit Card, Chase Sapphire Preferred® Credit Card, or Chase Ink Business Preferred® Credit Card, transferring to the Southwest Airlines Rapid Rewards Program is pretty straightforward.
+Assuming that you already have your Ultimate Rewards Points in either the Chase Sapphire Reserve®, Chase Sapphire Preferred® Card, or Ink Business Preferred® Credit Card, transferring to the Southwest Airlines Rapid Rewards Program is pretty straightforward.

 STEP 1: